OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_621.rst

 - `Fix mapping information of system.config <https://github.com/OpenNebula/one/issues/5698>`__.
 - `Fix VM instantiate with datastore in Cloud View <https://github.com/OpenNebula/one/issues/5721>`__.
 - `Fix absolute disk symlink in QCOW2 storage driver <https://github.com/OpenNebula/one/issues/5702>`__.
+- `Fix Sunstone does not use remote host for memcache-dalli <https://github.com/OpenNebula/one/issues/5156>`__.